Breazile/MandoPuter/README.md

 # What is a MandoPuter?

-A basic electronics system that will display Mandalorian characters on a small display (I'm paying homage to Lego Batman with the name).
+A basic electronics system that will display Mandalorian characters on a small display (I'm paying homage to Lego Batman with the name "Puter").
 Use this as a starting point for adding displays to your costume (like a gauntlet).
 Feel free to copy the design, modify it, or make feature requests.
 This is the way!

 ## Parts list: